tomas-fryza/avr-course/labs/01-tools/README.md

 * Create git repository
 * Understand basic structure of C files
 * Compile and download firmware to AVR device
+* Use breadboard and connect electronic devices to AVR pins

 The purpose of this laboratory exercise is to learn how to use the git versioning system, write the markdown readme file, learn the basic structure of C code, and learn how to use development tools to program ATmega328P microcontroller on the Arduino Uno board.